Stanley A. Cain: Biography

 From 1946 to 1950 Cain was a research associate at the Cranbrook Institute of Science in Bloomfield Hills, Michigan.
 In 1950 Samuel Trask Dana appointed him to the Charles Lathrop Pack Professorship of Conservation in the University of Michigan's School of Natural Resources.
 Cain established the Department of Conversation in the School of Natural Resources and served as the Department's chair from 1950 to 1961.
 In 1950 he was simultaneously appointed a full professor in the University of Michigan's Department of Botany.
 For the academic year 1955–1956 he was a member of the U.N.
 Technical Assistance Mission to Brazil, where he collaborated with Dr. G. M. de Oliveira Castro, a specialist in tropical medicine, in preparing their Manual of Vegetation Analysis (1959).
 The purpose of the U.N.
 Mission was to study rainforest vegetation in order to provide information for mosquito control in Brazil's efforts to prevent malaria.
 From 1965 to 1968 Cain was on leave of absence so that he could serve as Assistant Secretary of the Interior in the Johnson Administration.
 At the University of Michigan he resumed his academic duties in 1968 and retired in 1972.
 After retiring from the University of University of Michigan, he became an adjunct professor at the University of Santa Cruz.

 He was the author or co-author of over 100 articles in scientific journals, including Botanical Gazette, Ecological Monographs, American Midland Naturalist, Ecology, The Bryologist, Castanea, and American Journal of Botany.
 He contributed the article Archidiaceae to Grout's Moss flora of North America, north of Mexico, vol. 1 (1928).

 In 1940 Cain married Louise Gilbert (1911–1993).
 Cain, an experienced administrator, worked with Jean Campbell and Jane Likert to create the University of Michigan's Center for Continuing Education of Women.
-Their son Stephen Cain had a long, distinguished career as an newspaper reporter and editor in Michigan.
+Their son Stephen Cain had a long, distinguished career as a newspaper reporter and editor in Michigan.